cul/dlst-studio/_pages/about.md

 Trinidad-Christensen (RDS) to align programming between sites, ensuring a similar commitment to ethical, sustainable, collaborative, and <abbr title="Findable, Accessible, Interoperable, Reusable" class="initialism">FAIR</abbr> research and pedagogy.
-For more on FAIR research and pedagogy, please [consult the CUL scholarly communications page](https://scholcomm.columbia.edu/research-data.html#FAIRdata).
+For more on FAIR research and pedagogy, please [consult the Libraries’ scholarly communications page](https://scholcomm.columbia.edu/research-data.html#FAIRdata).

-CUL Studio does not currently have a faculty advisory committee, but in the past it has been helped greatly by [Associate Professor Manan Ahmed](https://history.columbia.edu/faculty/manan-ahmed/) (History), [Jacob H.
+The Studio does not currently have a faculty advisory committee, but in the past it has been helped greatly by [Associate Professor Manan Ahmed](https://history.columbia.edu/faculty/manan-ahmed/) (History), [Jacob H.
 Schiff Foundations Professor Emeritus of Psychology & Education Herbert